MIBENIN/Result-summary-component/README.md

 ### What I learned

   I learned to host tailwind projects to github and build live site using github pages

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ## Author

 - Coded by Benin S